 Research and academic outputs

-Cassidy, G (2018) ''Game of thrones': British actors and acting.'
+Knox, S and Cassidy, G (2018) 'Game of Thrones: investigating British acting.'
 In: Hilmes, M, Hills, M and Pearson, R, eds.
 Contemporary transatlantic television drama: industries, programs and fans.
 Oxford University Press, Oxford.
 (Forthcoming)

 Cassidy, G (2017) 'In good company: the authorial process of Anthony Neilson.'
 In: Reid, T, ed.
 The theatre of Anthony Neilson.
 Bloomsbury, London.
 ISBN 9781472570307